 3a.
 Before a righteous person can sin and die spiritually, he is first tempted:

 That process is first the temptation, then the sin, then spiritual death.
-If we can eliminate temptation, we will also eliminate the possibility of sinning.
+If we can eliminate or even reduce temptation, we will also lessen the possibility of sinning.
 The Lord commanded the disciples to pray for such:

 And lead us not into temptation, but deliver us from the evil one.
 (Matt.
 6:13)